open-telemetry/opentelemetry-specification/specification/trace/api.md

 The above methods MUST be equivalent to a single parameterized method call of the [`Context`](../context/context.md) management system.

-The above last two methods are necessary because API users don't have access to the `Context.Key` and they need to be able to insert/extract a `Span` to/from `Context` inside `Propagator` or `Tracer` implementations.
+The last two methods listed above are necessary because API users don't have access to the `Context.Key` and they need to be able to insert/extract a `Span` to/from `Context` inside `Propagator` or `Tracer` implementations.